TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

-Anyway, this post wasn't actually the zoom out style guide.
+Actually, I was lying.
+This wasn't the zoom out style guide.
 The real zoom out style guide can be found [here](/wikiblogarden/academia/style/zoom-out/for/real).